 Let’s just say I wouldn’t be too open about it.

 In some places, there is a death penalty for homosexuality, although I suspect it’s used more for men than women.
-For now, these include Mauritania, Somalia, Somaliland, Sudan and northern Nigeria.
-Uganda has often threatened to make homosexuality a capital offence.
+For now, these include Mauritania, Somalia, Somaliland and northern Nigeria.The latest to repeal the death penalty for being gay was Sudan, while Uganda has often gone the other way and threatened to make homosexuality a capital offence.

 Anyone with even the slightest knowledge of African history will know about the great cultures and empires which once ruled here, the salt caravans, hieroglyphics, the use of healing plants, inventions involving numerals and geometry, advanced astronomy, oh – and yes – the fact that humanity probably originated in Africa.
-That’s not history… it’s PREhistory.
+That’s not even history… it’s PREhistory.

 I’ve gone into this above but… some things deserve being mentioned more than once!
 Africa is Not.
 One.
 Country.
 It is 54 countries, many radically different from one another: you cannot compare Morocco with Ethiopia with Malawi, even if they are on the same continent.
 It’s a bit like going to Spain, Scotland and Bulgaria and assuming they are identical because they are, well, in Europe.

 Of course I can only recommend places I’ve visited myself, so this list will lack such popular destinations as Cabo Verde or Namibia or Botswana.
 When I do get there, I’ll make sure to tell you all about it!

 South Africa is a country I’ve visited a number of times, from end to end, and I loved it – stunning nature, delicious food, fascinating history and culture, brilliant music… you can’t go wrong.
 It’s a huge country with a massive population, but poverty and joblessness are common and that can breed violence, especially towards those more fortunate (wealthy).
 But by far the scariest issue in South Africa for me was the driving… too fast and too unpredictable.
 That said, I’m told it’s improving daily.

-Morocco is very much part of Africa, even though a part of the country looks northward to the Mediterranean and to Europe, in part because of its colonial heritage (Morocco was a French protectorate from 1912-1956 with parts under Spanish rule that remain so today.
+Morocco is very much part of Africa, even though much of the country looks northward to the Mediterranean and to Europe, in part because of its colonial heritage: Morocco was a French protectorate from 1912-1956 with parts under Spanish rule that remain so today.

 Kenya is a country I keep returning to, mostly for work but also because I love the country and its people.
 Of course there’s the Maasai Mara and all the wildlife (which is also fabulous in neighboring Tanzania, by the way), the beach along the coast, and the capital, Nairobi, which I always enjoy for a bunch of reasons (mainly because it has a national park filled with wildlife right in the middle of town).